 The Company's insurance receivable corresponding to the liability for settlement of asserted and unasserted Bendix asbestos claims reflects coverage which is provided by a large number of insurance policies written by dozens of insurance companies in both the domestic insurance market and the London excess market.
-Based on the Company's ongoing analysis of the probable insurance receivables are recorded in the financial statements simultaneous with the recording of the estimated liability for the underlying asbestos claims.
-This determination is based on the Company's analysis of the underlying insurance policies, historical experience with insurers, ongoing review of the solvency of insurers, judicial determinations relevant to insurance programs, and consideration of the impacts of any settlements reached with the Company's insurers.
+Based on the Company's ongoing analysis of the probable insurance recovery, insurance recovered in the financial statements simultaneous with the recording of the estimated liability for the underlying asbestos claims.
+This determination is based on the Company's analysis of the underlying insurance policies, historical experience with insurers, ongoing review of the solvency of insurers, judicial determinations relevant to insurance programs, and consideration of the impacts of any settlements reached with the Company's insurers

 On October 31, 2018, David Kanefsky (Plaintiff), a Honeywell shareholder, filed a putative class action complaint in the U.S. District Court for the District of New Jersey (the Court) alleging violations of the Securities Exchange Act of 1934 and Rule 10b-5 related to the prior accounting for Bendix asbestos claims.
 An Amended Complaint was filed on December 30, 2019, and on February 7, 2020, the Company filed a Motion to Dismiss.
 On May 18, 2020, the Court denied the Motion to Dismiss.
-On December 7, 2021, the parties filed a Stipulation of Settlement (Settlement Agreement) and Plaintiff filed a motion for preliminary approval of the Settlement Agreement, which included payment by Honeywell of \$10 million to settle the claims in dispute.
-On January 18, 2022, the Court approved the motion for preliminary approval of the Settlement Agreement.
-On May 3, 2022, the Court entered a final judgment and order approving the Settlement Agreement and dismissed the action.
+On December 7, 2021, the parties filed a Stipulation of Settlement (Settlement Agreement) and Plaintiff filed a motion for preliminary approval of the Settlement Agreement.
+On May 3, 2022, the Court approved the volton for preliminary approval of the Settlement Agreement.
+On May 3, 2022, the Court approved the Settlement Agreement and dismissed the action.
 Honeywell continues to believe the claims lacked merit and has denied wrongdoing as well as any liability for the claims made against Honeywell in the action.